-From what it is, to when it's expected to come into force, to changes to sick pay and redundancy; we've answered the key question on the Employment Right Bill here.
+From what it is, to when it's expected to come into force, to changes to sick pay and redundancy; we've answered the key questions on the Employment Right Act (formerly the Employment Rights Bill) here.

 The Employment Rights Bill is changing a number of things, especially for those working in the retail sector.
 But what are the key things independent retailers need to know?